portableant/findsorgukblogs/_posts/2011-09-12-recording-your-past-enriching-your-future.md

 published: 2011/09/12
 title: Recording your past, Enriching your future
 ---
-# Recording your past, Enriching your future

 September 12th, 2011 by Angie Bolton

 The CBA in the West Midlands is organising a dayschool entitled **_Recording your past, Enriching your future_**.
 It is aimed at anyone researching archaeology or local history in the West Midlands and gives people the opportunity to gain an understanding of Historic Environment Records / Site and Monuments Records in the West Midlands area.

 The programme is as follows: